 Editor's Note: It is FFS to capture the PCF for a UE subscription to app detection termination and the PDU Session termination cases.

-16. The PCF for the PDU Session detects the start or stop of the application that matches the subscription.
+16. The PCF for the PDU Session creates PCC rule(s) including the application ID(s) in the service data flow description, if they do not already exist, and installs the PCC rule(s) and the Policy Control request trigger(s), also if they do not already exist, to detect the start/stop of application traffic in the SMF as described in 3GPP TS 29.512 [9].
+When the SMF detects that the Policy Control Request Trigger is met, the SMF reports to the PCF for the PDU session the start or stop of concerned the application traffic.

 17-18.
 The PCF for the PDU Session may notify the PCF for the UE about the detected event using the Npcf_PolicyAuthorization_Notify service operation by sending an HTTP POST request to the notification URI received in the subscription, and the PCF for the UE responds with "204 No Content", as described in 3GPP TS 29.514 [10] subclause 4.2.5.19.